Online Success Toolkit

 Your Advisor & Professors

 One of the best things about Hood is that your professors are always there for you.
-If you're not sure how to contact any of your profs, you can look them up on the Faculty directory to find their contact info.
+If you're not sure how to contact any of your profs, you can look them up on the Faculty directory or your email address book to find their contact info.

 Not sure where to start with Blackboard and other online tools?
 Here are some resources to get you rolling.
 Click on any of the areas below for more info.